sanjamkhera/HCIEvaluationEDFashion/README.md

 COMP 482 Assignment 3
 =====================

-E-Commerce Website for Indian Clothing
+SANJAM KHERA
 --------------------------------------

 ### Tools

 #### Technologies

 This E - Commerce interface was built using HTML, JavaScript and CSS with no additional frameworks or libraries used.
-This is a responsive design that uses CSS media queries.
+This is a responsive design that uses javascript for animation.

-#### Hosting

-The website is hosted on GitHub Pages.
-You can access it at [https://username.github.io/repo-name](https://username.github.io/repo-name).
-Replace 'username' with your GitHub username and 'repo-name' with the name of the repository.

 #### How to Run

-1. Clone the repository to your local machine using `git clone https://github.com/username/repo-name.git`.
+To run an HTML, CSS, and JS project from the terminal, you can use a simple HTTP server.
+Here's how you can do it:

+Open a UNIX terminal.
-2. Navigate to the project directory using `cd repo-name`.
+Navigate to the directory where your project files are located.
-3. Open `index.html` in your preferred browser.

-#### Design Process

-The design process involved creating a responsive layout that would adapt to different screen sizes using CSS media queries.
-The website features a simple and intuitive interface, making it easy for users to navigate and make purchases.
+You can start a HTTP server using Python's built-in http.server module.

+Run the following command:

+python -m http.server

+or

+python -m http.server

+This will start the server on port 8000 by default.
+Open your web browser and visit http://localhost:8000.
+You should see your project running in the browser.

-#### Files
+#### Recommended

-1. `index.html`: This is the main file that contains the structure of the website.
-2. `styles.css`: This file contains all the styles used in the website.
-3. `script.js`: This file contains all the JavaScript code used for interactivity.
+You can use VS Code's live server extension and run locally.

+OR

+You can use the following Github links to visit this project repository and webpages

+github link to the repository: git@github.com:sanjamkhera/HCIEvaluationEDFashion.git

+Link to functioning webpages: https://sanjamkhera.github.io/HCIEvaluationEDFashion/

-#### Additional Notes
+#### Reference

-This project is for educational purposes only and is not intended for commercial use.
-Please feel free to clone and modify for your own needs.
+- DALL-E GPT for images
+- Pixaby Images (Free License)